 Foreign Operations.
 Our products are manufactured at our factory located in China.
 While China has been granted permanent most favored nation trade status in the United States through its entry into the World Trade Organization, controversies between the United States and China have arisen that threaten the status quo involving trade between the United States and China.
-The U.S. government has recently imposed tariffs on certain foreign goods, including China, have instituted retaliatory tariffs on certain U.S. goods, and have indicated a willingness to impose additional tariffs on U.S. products.
+The U.S. government has recently imposed tariffs on certain foreign goods, including some of the Company's products, and has indicated a willingness to impose tariffs on imports of other products.
+Related to this action, certain foreign governments, including China, have instituted retaliatory tariffs on certain U.S. goods, and have indicated a willingness to impose additional tariffs on U.S. products.
 It remains unclear what the U.S. government or foreign governments will or will not do with respect to recent or future tariffs or other international trade agreements and policies.
-A trade war or other governmental action related to tariffs or international trade agreements of operations.
-During the fiscal year ended March 31, 2020, the United States accounted for approximately 57% of net export sales of our manufactured products as opposed to 32% and 42% for the years ended March 31, 2019 and 2018.
+A trade war or other governmental action related to tariffs or international trade agreements or policies has the potential to adversely impact our supply chain and foreign demand for our products and, thus, to have a material adverse effect on our business and results of operations.
+During the fiscal year ended March 31, 2021, the United States accounted for approximately 62% of net export sales of our manufactured products as opposed to 57% and 32% for the years ended March 31, 2020 and 2019.